Dry Air, Deep Canyons, and the Real Things to Do in Utah

 Bears Ears AccessHiking / RemoteSoutheastern UtahSpring, Fall4WD roads + maps/GPSRugged mesas, limited infrastructure

-Arches National Park — Minimal Footprint, Maximum Structure
+Arches National Park – Small Scale, Tight Design

-Its main draw is the density of stone arches: the National Park Service catalogs over 2,000, and new formations are still appearing as erosion continues.
+Its main statistic is the density of arches: the National Park Service lists more than 2,000.
+That count shifts over time as erosion continues to cut and collapse new forms.

 Top places to visit in Utah